26 Amazing Hidden Gems in Rome You Won’t Find in a Guidebook

 13. Palazzo Colonna

-The Colonna family is believed to have started building the palace in the 14th century.
-It is a private palace with some of the family members still residing there eight centuries later.
 The construction was done over five centuries ago; therefore, there are multiple architectural styles both inside and outside the palace.
 Martin V lived in the palace from 1420-1431.
 The palace has opened its doors to many people over the centuries, and its historical significance to the Roman people is great.
-The Galleria Colonna was also constructed in the 1600s where art collections owned by the Colonna family have been displayed ever since.

 Address: Via della Pilotta, 16, 00187 Roma RM